Anitha987/AnQuote-app/Anny/Quotes/README.md

 # Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+This project is all about quotes

 ## Development server